cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-analog-0-to-10v.md

 Another good source is the 4 part tutorial starting at [I2C Part 1 - Introducing I2C](https://www.abelectronics.co.uk/kb/article/1090/i2c-part-1---introducing-i2c).

-The second video above also explains how to enable the I2C bus on the Raspberry Pi via the raspi-config command.
+The second video above also explains how to enable the I2C bus on the Raspberry Pi via the `raspi-config` command.
 This command is uncommenting a line in the `/boot/config.txt` file we encountered above already.
-You should add a further parameter to this file like `dtparam=i2c_baudrate=400000` with a baudrate that is supported by your I2C device.
+You should add a further parameter to this file like `dtparam=i2c_baudrate=400000` with a baud rate that is supported by your I2C device.
 The valid settings here should be part of the device documentation.

-The second video above also mentions that **you can connect a 3.3V master device like the Raspberry Pi to a 5V slave device like the `I2HAA`**, e.g. connect the 3.3V from the Raspberry Pi to the 5V input of the `I2HAA` and it will work without a logic level shifter.
+The second video above also mentions that **you can connect a 3.3V master device like the Raspberry Pi to a 5V slave device like the `I2HAA`**, e.g., connect the 3.3V from the Raspberry Pi to the 5V input of the `I2HAA` and it will work without a logic level shifter.

-Once you have set-up your Rasperry Pi and have connected the device to your I2C bus you should check if it is detected:
+Once you have set-up your Raspberry Pi and have connected the device to your I2C bus you should check if it is detected:

     > sudo apt install i2c-tools
     > sudo i2cdetect -y 1